de-data-lab/learning-git/profiles/yupeng.md

 ## Profile

-I love tech and everything about it
+I love tech and everything about it.

 ## Tech Stacks